-- Recently, the terms religious liberty & freedom seem to be taking on a new meaning: the freedom and liberty of a believer to hate, oppress, deny service to, denigrate, or reduce the human rights of other groups.
+- Recently, the terms religious liberty & freedom seem to be taking on a new meaning: the freedom and liberty of a believer to hate, oppress, discriminate against, deny service to, denigrate, or reduce the human rights of other groups.
 The direction of the oppression has reversed.
 It is now the believer who is the oppressor and others -- typically women, sexual minorities, and other groups -- who are the targets of discrimination.
 This new meaning is in increasingly common usage.
 More details.

 In short, the religious freedom of individuals' beliefs has become increasingly the freedom of individuals to discriminate against others.